 Food intolerance or food sensitivity is very common and often associated with other health concerns like digestive problems, joint pains, headaches, skin problems (Acne, Eczema and Psoriasis), ADHD, depresion, anxiety or memory problems, and Asthma.
 Generally the food intolerane leads to inflammation in the body and that is why there is such a long list of associated health concners.
 A food intolernace is an immune system problem but is linked to the IgG antibody (no histamine reaction) with a delayed hypersenstivity that comes out 24-72 hours after the food is eaten.
 A food intolerance should not be confused with a food allergy that has a rapid response and is linked to the IgE antibody with a histamine reaction.
 It’s important to know that people tested for allergies may still have unknown food intolerances.
 The test we use is a blood based test that is scienfically validated and we use one of Ontario’s largest lab (LifeLabs) which has the highest quality control.
 The Test covers 120 different food items and more can be added if needed.

 IBD or Inflammatory Bowel Disease does not refer to just one particular disorder but actually covers a group of diseases that are characterized by the inflammation or reddening and swelling of the intestines.
-Two major types of IBD are Chron’s disease and Ulcerative Colitis (UC).
-Chron’s disease may occur in any part of the gastrointestinal tract, meaning it can affect your mouth, small or large intestines, and your anus.
-Ulcerative colitis, on the other hand, is limited to the large intestine or the colon, and is more associated with blood seen in the toilet bowel.
-Both Chron’s and UC can be very painful, especially having pain on passing a stool.
-IBD often has flares ups and times or remission that can last years.
+Two major types of IBD are Crohn’s disease and Ulcerative Colitis (UC).
+Crohn’s disease may occur in any part of the gastrointestinal tract, meaning it can affect your mouth, small or large intestines, and your anus.
+Ulcerative Colitis, on the other hand, is limited to the large intestine or the colon, and is more associated with blood seen in the toilet bowl.
+Both Crohn’s and UC can be very painful, especially having pain on passing a stool.
+IBD often has flare-ups and times of remission that can last years.
 IBD is considered to be an auto-immune problem and should not be confused with IBS which is less associated with the immune system.
-We start treatment by idenfity problems foods with a blood based IgG food intolerance test (not an allergy test), then move onto reducing inflammation with natural anti-inflammatory herbs, and healing the intestinal lining with nutrition.
+We start treatment by identifying problem foods with a blood based IgG food intolerance test (not an allergy test), then move onto reducing inflammation with natural anti-inflammatory herbs, and healing the intestinal lining with nutrition.

 Candida is a fungus (Candida albicans) that is found in all human digestive tract as a single cell yeast.
 When in bacteria and yeast in our digestive system is in balacne, Candida can help out with nutrient absorption and digestion.
 However, once there is an overproduction of candida, it can easily break down the intestine walls and release toxic by-products into the body, causing leaky gut and other health problems, mostly digestive issues.
 Candida is the yeast that leads to Thrush any many fungal problems over the body.
 Candida overgrowth can come from a few reason, antibiotic use which only kills bacteria and not yeast is a common cause, but diets high in refine sugars, and heavy metal exposure can also lead to Candida too.
 Some of the common symptoms associated with Candida are: Yeast problems which includes nail fungus, althetes foot, vaginal yeast infections; ringing in the ears, viritigo, and meniere’s disease; chronic nasal discharge and congestion; excess ear wax build up; and digestive problems such as bloating, excess gas, and chronic diarrhea.
 Treatment focuses on herbs to kill of the yeast, idenfity why the yeast first started to overgrow, then use a specific probiotic strain to push out the Candida, and finally we can change the diet to ensure the yeast doesn’t overgrow again.